 We’ve had out of town guests come in over the last few years that we haven’t treated to the Space Needle for dinner.
 We won’t omit this stop again.

-can't wait to go back!.
 I have lived in Seattle all of my life, yet had never gone up in the Space Needle, let alone to the restaurant.
 I'm sorry that I missed this until now!!
 The service was first-rate, the view was spectacular, and the food was superb.
 Please try the flatbread and crab mac and cheese.
 I can't wait to go back!

-We recently dined at SkyCity for my son's birthday.
+Great Experience – We recently dined at SkyCity for my son's birthday.
 We went mainly for the view and after reading other reviews I wasn't expecting much else.
 But we were pleasantly surprised by the experience.

 First, the place was full yet we were seated 10 minutes ahead of our reservation.
 All of the hostesses were very pleasant from downstairs to the elevator operator and the reception desk in the restaurant.